50 mile course – one feed station – Green signs

 Perfect for first timers, two challenging but achievable climbs with enjoyable descents and plenty of beautiful rolling countryside.

 The 50 mile route takes a gentle climb out of Marlow towards Frieth and Fingest which will ease you in gradually.
-The first climb of the day is Oxford Road – known as Windmill Hill for obvious reasons.
-This is the windmill that featured in the children’s classic film Chitty Chitty Bang Bang.
+The first climb of the day is Oxford Road.
 The bottom of this climb is the toughest, once you’ve completed for the first 100 metres you’re past the worst.
 At the top you are rewarded with fabulous views of the Hambledon Valley and Turville (filming location for many TV shows including Midsomer Murders, Vicar of Dibley, Lewis, Miss Marple, Jonathan Creek).

 Now a steady, gradual climb up to the highest point on the route at Stokenchurch followed by a glorious, fast descent, exhilarating for even the most reluctant of downhillers.

-At Pishill riders start another sweeping descent taking them all the way to the finish line of the world renowned Henley Royal Regatta on the River Thames.
-After crossing the Thames the route goes towards Wargrave, then on to Waltham St Lawrence and White Waltham airfield.
-A gradual climb towards the Cookhams followed by a steep descent down Quarry Wood, complete with an alpine style hairpin bend.
+From Cookley Green the route heads along the B481 towards Park Corner and Nettlebed, then on to Highmoor for a well earned pitstop and then Rotherfield Peppard, through Sonning Common, Binfield Heath, on to Playhatch and over the river Thames at the stunning Sonning Common.
+You may have to wait at the lights but its worth it just to take in the beautiful surroundings.
+Then Charvil, Twyford and Waltham St Lawrence, White Waltham and a steady climb up towards the Cookhams followed by a steep descent down Quarry Wood, complete with an alpine style hairpin bend.
 Now just a short triumphant ride over the iconic Marlow Bridge to the finish at Marlow Sports Club, where family, friends and well wishers will be waiting to welcome you back.